 - Pre-marital sex: In Nikola Kochev district, child marriage is reportedly considered “possible” if a girl becomes pregnant or engages in pre-marital sex.
 In the Shumen region, relationships between girls and boys are regularly practiced and considered acceptable as long as the girl maintains her virginity.

 - Level of education: Some girls drop out of school in order to take on household duties and marry, and some families reportedly lack the motivation to keep girls in school beyond primary level.

 What has this country committed to?

-In 2014, Libya signed a joint statement at the Human Rights Council calling for a resolution on child marriage.
+Bulgaria co-sponsored the 2013, 2014 and 2016 UN General Assembly resolutions on child, early and forced marriage, and the 2013 Human Rights Council resolution on child, early and forced marriage.
+In 2014, Bulgaria signed a joint statement at the Human Rights Council calling for a resolution on child marriage.

-Libya acceded to the Convention on the Rights of the Child in 1993, which sets a minimum age of marriage of 18, and acceded to the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) in 1989, which obligates states to ensure free and full consent to marriage.
+Bulgaria ratified the Convention on the Rights of the Child in 1991, which sets a minimum age of marriage of 18, and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) in 1982, which obligates states to ensure free and full consent to marriage.

 What is the minimum legal framework around marriage?

 The minimum age for marriage is 18 for women and men.
 Under the Family Code 2009, in exceptional cases, a person can enter into marriage at 16 with judicial consent.